afatyga/twitter-video/README.md

 imageThreads(listOfLinks, count) - creates threads to run saveAsFile, each thread is an image to be created, the function iterates through listOfLinks to create the thread and returns a list of threads. count is the starting number for the filenames and increments count while iterating through listOfLinks to always assign a different filename.
 This starting number is important so that with multiporcessing there aren't processes using the same files when creating the video. <br>
 createVideo(num) - this function creates the video by using a subprocess. num specifies which process is running and is multiplied by 100 (as with the count in each filename).
 This value multiplied by 100 is the starting number for when creating the video from images.
 For example, a starting number of 100 means the video will be created from images saved as tweets100.png and upwards. <br>

-# Task 1
-Task 1 is located in ./task1/ <br>
-I tested the code provided in Python Threads vs Processes and saw that CPU bound was faster than IO bound.

 # Rest of Assignment
 Establish a processing criteria: <br>
 - How many API calls you can handle simultaneously and why?
 3 => using multi.processing.cpu_count() - 1 I found that my computer can handle 3 simultaneous API calls